Issue Area: Human Rights & Cultural Understanding

 My project will help kids to appreciate and become aware of their cultural history through interactive workshops.

 Issue Area: Sustainability

-By: Vashiya from C.D.
-Hylton High School, Virginia
+By: Sumayyah from CD Hylton High School, Virginia

 My project is a way to be able to educate children through a school that travels.

 This project is all about building clinics and safe places for people who need medicine and help.

 Educating Colombian children about sustainable habits and the devastating effects of deforestation.